viv3k19/Testimonial_DocumentParser_Implementation/README.md

 # Testimonial_DocumentParser_Implementation
-The repository contains open-source use cases for image and document parsing, including example notebooks and various techniques for parsing data into JSON, CSV, text, Markdown, and more.

-## Research & Experiment List

-This repository contains various Jupyter notebooks demonstrating different approaches to document parsing.
+TThis repository contains various Jupyter notebooks demonstrating different approaches to document parsing.
 Each notebook showcases a unique method or library, highlighting its strengths and potential use cases.
 These notebooks are part of my research experiments conducted during the implementation phase.

+## Research & Experiment List
 I have implemented a document parser, beginning with extensive research into various open-source tools and libraries.
 My exploration led me to discover resources such as OmniParse, OpenParse, LlamaParse, Nanonets, DocTR, Tesseract, Tesseract OCR, EasyOCR, OCRmyPDF, PyTesseract, Keras-OCR, PyPDF, PyMuPDF, PDFMiner, and Detectron2.
 Additionally, I experimented with Llama API and Anthropic API, ultimately consolidating all findings into a single repository.
 This repository includes notebooks and a README file to provide clear guidance on implementation.

 Despite the thorough research conducted, I have encountered challenges in achieving effective parsing from noisy images and PDFs.
 I remain committed to this endeavor, and the latest 2024-synced repository is accessible for review.